zathras/jovial_svg/README.md

      to other gradients, and gradientTransform attributes from SVG 1.1.
   *  Text elements are supported.
   *  Embedded images are supported.
+  *  Object/group opacity is supported -- cf. SVG 1.1 s.
+14.5.
+It was
+     eliminated from SVG Tiny 1.2.
   *  As per the Tiny spec s.
 6.2, full CSS is not supported.
 However, the `style=` attribute is supported as a way of specifying presentation attributes.
   *  Non-scaling stroke is not supported (not in SVG 1.1; cf. Tiny 11.5)
   *  Constrained transformations are not supported (not in SVG 1.1;
      cf. Tiny 7.7)
-  *  `fill-opacity` and `stroke-opacity` are supported, but the object/group `opacity` property is not (cf. SVG 1.1 s.
-14.5).
-It was eliminated from SVG Tiny 1.2, probably because it is expensive and complex to implement.
-However, the `opacity` attribute is treated as a default value for both `fill-opacity` and `stroke-opacity`
-     *  Using `opacity` like this works when shapes don't overlap, and there are no `use` tags in the affected render tree.
-Some SVG authors seem to confuse the complex and expensive group opacity feature of the `opacity` attribute with the much simpler `fill-opacity` and `stroke-opacity` drawing attributes; this workaround helps with rendering of such SVG assets.
-It generally helps more than it hurts.
   *  A DOM and features related to animation are not supported.
   *  Conditional processing (Tiny s.
 5.8) is not supported
   *  The `clipPath` SVG element is not supported (cf. SVG 1.1 14.3.5).
 It